-The MMA platform’s scope would be wider than that of the EVA platform that debuted in the EQS.
+Initially, the MMA platform’s scope was supposed to be wider than that of the EVA platform that debuted in the EQS.
 “The next milestone will be our future platform for the compact and mid-size classes,” Ola Källenius, the Chairman of Mercedes-Benz Group’s BoM, said about MMA at the company’s annual general meeting.
 “It will form the basis for numerous electric models,” he added.